47degrees/fp-with-arrow-videos/Kleisli.md

 // Some(2.0)
 ```

-With another function like the map function
+With another function like the map function.

 ---